samkrishna/IntelRDFPMathLib20U2/README.md

 - A macOS-specific build script (**RUNOSX**) in the `LIBRARY` directory
 - Another macOS-specific Makefile in `LIBRARY` (`macos-install.makefile`)
-- A bugfix that was causing a SEGFAULT in an InteractiveBroker-derived codebase
+- A bugfix that was causing a SEGFAULT in another codebase

 ## OTHER DETAILS: